cchance27/rustybridge/docs/SSE_SOCKETS.md

 4. **Maintainability**: Cleaner server function approach vs raw Axum extraction
 5. **Future Features**: Enables collaborative SSH sessions and advanced real-time features

+### COMPLETED PHASE 1 NOTES BELOW

+## Phase 1 Migration Notes

+We recently finished the “Phase 1” migration away from the legacy SSE hooks toward typed websockets in Dioxus 0.7.1.
+A few gotchas surfaced while bringing the SSH terminal online:

+1. **Typed payloads are worth it.** We replaced the raw `Vec<u8>` websocket with:
+   - `SshClientMsg { cmd: Option<SshControl>, data: Vec<u8> }`
+   - `SshServerMsg { data: Vec<u8>, eof: bool, exit_status: Option<i32> }`
+   This immediately gave us a clean channel for control messages (`Close`, `Resize`, future features) without touching the JS boundary.

+2. **Gate client I/O on connection status.** Calling `.recv()` on the `use_websocket` handle *before* a relay is selected yields `WebSocket already closed` and can wedge the hook.
+We introduced a `connected` signal and only start the terminal bridge when it flips to `true`.

+3. **Always dispatch a close event.** The dashboard listens for `window.dispatchEvent(new CustomEvent('ssh-connection-closed', …))` to reset `active_relay`.
+Make sure every exit path (SSH EOF, websocket error, manual disconnect) fires this event; otherwise the UI stays “connected” even though the socket died.

+4. **Client-initiated close must use the typed channel.** Setting `socket.set(Err(..))` while the recv loop is running caused WASM `RuntimeError: unreachable`.
+Instead, send `SshControl::Close` over the websocket and let the server shut down the SSH channel; the hook will naturally observe the close.

+5. **Surface EOF explicitly.** When the SSH session ends on the server we now push an empty chunk so the websocket emits `SshServerMsg { eof: true, … }`.
+The client reacts immediately, dispatching the close event without waiting for another keystroke.

 ## Phase 2: Additional Streaming Features Implementation

 ### 2.1 TextStream for Simple Notifications

 TextStream is ideal for simple text-based notifications and status updates.

+Not shown below but we'd likely need to use ensure_claims and bring auth in on the [get]'s where needed to secure things and use ensure claims or auth based on whats needed.

 #### Server Connectivity Status
 ```rust